-- --build=never: This is the default option.
-It is not necessary to write it explicitly.
-Conan will not try to build packages when the requested configuration does not match, in which case it will throw an error. - --build=missing: Conan will try to build from source, all packages of which the requested configuration was not found on any of the active remotes. - --build=outdated: Conan will try to build from code if the binary is not built with the current recipe or when missing binary package. - --build=[pattern]: A finmatch case-sensitive pattern of a package reference or only the package name.
+- --build: Always build everything from source.
+Produces a clean re-build of all packages. and transitively dependent packages - --build=never: Conan will not try to build packages when the requested configuration does not match, in which case it will throw an error.
+This option can not be combined with other --build options. - --build=missing: Conan will try to build packages from source whose binary package was not found in the requested configuration on any of the active remotes or the cache. - --build=outdated: Conan will try to build packages from source whose binary package was not built with the current recipe or when missing the binary package. - --build=cascade: Conan selects packages for the build where at least one of its dependencies is selected for the build.
+This is useful to rebuild packages that, directly or indirectly, depend on changed packages. - --build=[pattern]: A finmatch case-sensitive pattern of a package reference or only the package name.
 Conan will force the build of the packages whose reference matches the given pattern.
-Several patterns can be specified, chaining multiple options: - e.g., --build=pattern1 --build=pattern2 can be used to specify more than one pattern. - e.g., --build=zlib will match any package named zlib (same as zlib/). - e.g., --build=z@conan/stable will match any package starting with z with conan/stable as user/channel. - --build: Always build everything from source.
-Produces a clean re-build of all packages and transitively dependent packages env variables
+Several patterns can be specified, chaining multiple options: - e.g., --build=pattern1 --build=pattern2 can be used to specify more than one pattern. - e.g., --build=zlib will match any package named zlib (same as zlib/). - e.g., --build=z@conan/stable will match any package starting with z with conan/stable as user/channel.